-Elgin Community College’s leadership understood that in order to prepare exceptional professionals, they needed to provide excellent training in an inspirational setting.
-Kahler Slater led the programing and design for their new state-of-the-art Health and Life Sciences Building.
+Elgin Community College’s leadership understood that, in order to prepare exceptional professionals, they needed to provide excellent training in an inspirational setting.
+Kahler Slater led the programming and design for their new state-of-the-art Health and Life Sciences Building.
 The goal was to create an educational center to address the shortage of allied health professionals in a facility which would offer real-world, hands-on, experiential learning opportunities for students in nursing, radiology, dental assistance, histology, surg. tech., massage and physical therapies, as well as classrooms for the core academic coursework.
 Kahler Slater served as design architect and teamed with Kluber Architects + Engineers who served as architect and engineer of record.
 Together, our team provided an award-winning solution.

-Elgin Community College's Health and Life Sciences Building is LEED Silver certified and received an Honor Award from the Wisconsin Chapter of the American Institute of Architects in 2014.
+Elgin Community College's Health and Life Sciences Building is LEED Silver Certified and received an Honor Award from the Wisconsin Chapter of the American Institute of Architects in 2014.

 American Institute of Architects – Wisconsin Chapter, 2014